kalibera/rchk/doc/USAGE.md

 ## Detecting Unprotected Objects At Allocating Calls

-The ultimate goal is to have a tool that could detect unprotected (live) objects at allocating calls in general.
+The tool attempts to detect unprotected (live) objects at allocating calls.
 Live objects means objects that will still be used after the call.
-This is a hard problem in the general case, but the `bcheck` code can do this for objects that have not been protected at all in between their allocation and the erroneous use, such as
+This is a hard problem in the general case, but the `bcheck` code can do this in many common situations, such as

 ```
 SEXP attribute_hidden do_gctorture2(SEXP call, SEXP op, SEXP args, SEXP rho)